haba713/depcheck-gretty-issue/README.md

 ### Resolution

 Thanks to [aikebah][aikebah] for [sorting this out][resolution].
-Setting the scan configuration `runtimeOnly` does exactly what is wanted here.
+Setting the scan configuration `runtimeClasspath` does exactly what is wanted here.

 ---